eyes and hour

 matcha in glass with ice cubes with whisk in the background

 • Both matcha and coffee are high in antioxidants.
-People who only drink coffee tend to only get those healthy antioxidants from coffee.
+Coffee-only drinkers tend to get all their antioxidants from just one source.
 Now you'll get the health benefits of matcha on top!

 • It's half the amount of coffee, which means less caffeine from coffee.
 And the caffeine in matcha doesn't cause the same jitters or caffeine crash.
 Your caffeine buzz will be more gentle and longer lasting.